telerik/reporting-docs/using-reports-in-applications/host-the-report-engine-remotely/telerik-reporting-rest-services/asp.net-web-api-implementation/how-to-add-telerik-reporting-rest-web-api-to-web-application.md

     </handlers>
 ````

-    >tip The Reporting REST WebAPI Service is built against WebAPI 1.
+    >The Reporting REST WebAPI Service is built against WebAPI 1.
 In case you have to use  __newer version of Microsoft.AspNet.WebApi.WebHost (e.g. WebAPI 2)__                      you have to redirect the System.Web.Http and System.Net.Http.Formatting to their newer version.
 To do this, add the following binding redirects to your web.config and replace 5.1.0.0 with the exact version:

     ````xml